 Environmental policy

-Angola has made significant strides in expanding access to education since the end of the war.
-However, in the past five years, its score on the U.N.
-Education Index has plateaued at 0.519.
+Angola has made notable progress in expanding access to education since the end of the war.
+Over the past three years, however, its score on the United Nations Education Index has stagnated at 0.532.

-Despite these funding improvements, public schools continue to face challenges of high demand and inadequate staffing.
-The shortage of qualified teachers is particularly acute, with many primary school educators having only completed secondary education.
-This issue is even more pronounced in rural areas, where access to primary education remains sporadic.
+Despite higher funding, public schools continue to face overcrowding and severe staffing shortages.
+The lack of qualified teachers is particularly acute, with many primary school educators having completed only secondary education.
+These challenges are even more pronounced in rural areas, where access to primary schooling remains uneven.

-Angola’s university curricula adhere to the pre-Bologna reform Portuguese model, with four-year licenciaturas (undergraduate) and two-year mestrados (graduate, equivalent to MA/MSc).
+Angola’s university curricula follow the Portuguese pre-Bologna reform model, with four-year licenciaturas (undergraduate) and two-year mestrados (graduate, equivalent to an MA/MSc).
 However, not all universities offer master’s degrees, and there are no provisions for postgraduate research.
+Furthermore, there is no comprehensive research and development (R&D) policy.
+Aspiring doctoral candidates must therefore seek opportunities abroad, as public funding for academic research at Angolan universities is minimal or nonexistent.

 Education / R&D policy